 Family Care Center

-The Lexington-Fayette Urban County Government's Parent Education Program partners with Fayette County Public Schools to provide high school education and social services intervention to young mothers and expectant youths ages 14 to 20.
-We help them learn parenting and life skills through elective courses while they complete requirements for a high school diploma.
-In addition, the center offers college- and career-readiness assistance.
+The Lexington-Fayette Urban County Government’s (LFUCG) Parent Education Program partners with Fayette County Public Schools to provide high school education and social services intervention to young parents and expectant youth ages 13 to 20.
+The students also participate in parenting and life skills classes designed to prepare them for their future as a parent and provider.
+Notable:

 Web tip: The URL shortcut to this page is fcps.net/fcc